-PSC members are expected to be active on both the majas-dev mailing list and the Geomajas forum.
+PSC members are expected to be active on the majas-dev mailing list.
 Non-developer members of the PSC are not expected to respond to coding level questions on the majas-dev mailing list, however they are expected to provide their thoughts and opinions on user level requirements and compatibility issues when RFC discussions take place.

 The chair has the extra responsibility to set up IRC meetings regarding future work, whenever he deems it necessary.

 The chair is responsible for adjudicating should there be a voting dispute.